How to Protect Your Rights when Detained by Law Enforcement in Texas?

 • When answering questions without your attorney present, you have a right to refuse to answer at any time.

-Should You Identify Yourself When Detained by Law Enforcement?
+Should You Identify Yourself when Detained by Law Enforcement?

 If you have been detained by law enforcement but not taken into custody, you are not legally required to identify yourself.
 It means that you have a right to refuse to provide your name, address, and/or date of birth when being detained.